One Way (2022 American film)

-One Way is an American action crime thriller film written by Ben Conway and directed by Andrew Baird.
+One Way is a 2022 American action crime thriller film written by Ben Conway and directed by Andrew Baird.
 Principal photography began in 2021.
 The film stars Colson Baker, Kevin Bacon and Travis Fimmel.

-Premise
+Plot

 Freddy is on the run with a bag full of cash after a robbery of his crime boss.
-Badly wounded and betrayed by his father, Freddy gets on a dirty bus where he meets a mysterious girl and a creepy passenger.
+Badly wounded and betrayed by his father, Freddy gets on a dirty bus where he meets a mysterious girl and a creepy one.